Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Rebuilding the corrupted Boot Configuration Data isn’t the hardest of tasks if you know where to look.
-If the BCD is missing or got corrupted, your PC won’t boot into system.
-This can occur for various reasons, but it mostly points towards an installation error (where you’ve probably deleted the BCD) or possible failure of an HDD drive.
-And corrupt BCD in Windows 10 isn’t as grave as it looks.
+If the BCD is missing or got corrupted, your PC won’t boot into the system.

 If the latter is the problem, rebuilding BCD won’t do you too much.
-However, if the problem occurred due to a software error, rebuilding BCD is the sure fix.
-And we provided you with the whole procedure below.
+However, if it occurred due to a software error, or because the data bugged out while it was being read by the PC, rebuilding BCD is the sure fix.

-How to fix corrupt BCD on Windows 10
+How do I fix corrupt BCD on Windows 10?

-- Plug in the compatible USB flash drive with at least 6GB of free storage space.
+- Plug in the compatible USB flash drive with at least 16GB of free storage space.